 I inadvertantly included three stars as "standards" with nearby companions -- I discovered these at the eyepiece.
 I've shown data for the stars with and without the companions included in the apertures.
 In one case, HD 75138, I also give data for the companion alone.
 I do not recommend relying on any of these three stars as a standard unless the aperture you use is small enough to exclude the companion stars.

-Finally, some of these "standard" stars are suggested as variable in the literature and noted as such by SIMBAD.
+Finally, some of these "standard" stars have been suggested as variable in the literature and noted as such by SIMBAD.
 While I've also noted this at the end of the table, my McDonald observations do not confirm variability for any of these stars.
 Nevertheless, I'd recommend not using these as standards even though they may appear in the other lists as well as this one.

 I reduced the observations following the standard procedures set out by e.g. Robert Hardie, "Photoelectric Reductions" (page 178 in "Astronomical Techniques", ed.
 W.A.
 Hiltner, Univ. of Chicago Press, 1964; see also Hardie, ApJ 130, 663, 1959), though with some variations.